nrfconnect/sdk-nrf/samples/cellular/nrf_cloud_rest_cell_location/README.rst

 * A private key installed on the device and its associated public key registered with an `nRF Cloud`_ account.

 .. note::
-   This sample requires modem firmware v1.3.x or later.
+   This sample requires modem firmware v1.3.x or later for an nRF9160 DK, or modem firmware v2.x.x for an nRF9161 DK.

 Overview
 ********